Skip to main content

 On Windows:

-1. To run the utility as a Linux daemon, create a service file like the following example in the /etc/systemd/system directory:
+1. Create a service file in the /etc/systemd/system directory:

 [Unit]